Salma Hayek Takes A Tequila Shot In A Bikini And Coverup

-Hollywood star Salma Hayek wowed her 16.9 million Instagram followers after posting a series of photos where she downed a tequila shot while in a bikini and cover up.
+Hollywood star Salma Hayek wowed her 16.9 million Instagram followers after posting a series of photos in which she downed a tequila shot while in a bikini and cover-up.

 The brown bikini appeared to be the same set worn in a photo that she posted earlier this week.
-As was previously covered by The Inquisitr, the actress sported halter-style top with a sultry gold chain around her décolletage.
+As was previously covered by The Inquisitr, the actress sported a halter-style top with a sultry gold chain around her décolletage.
 Though the fabric was mainly brown, a bright red underside offered a small pop of color to the ensemble.

-This time around, she wore a coverup on top as she enjoyed her time at a bar.
-The coverup was a pretty white color that accentuated her glowing tan.
+This time around, she wore a cover-up on top as she enjoyed her time at a bar.
+The cover-up was a pretty white color that accentuated her glowing tan.
 It was semi-sheer due to a lace-like pattern that revealed her skin beneath.
-The garment featured a low v-neckline that that displayed her collarbone and a circular gold necklace.
+The garment featured a low V-neckline that that displayed her collarbone and a circular gold necklace.

 Salma styled her hair into a beachy and casual up-do that added a bohemian aesthetic to the look.
 She accessorized with a pair of gold and silver earrings and rectangular tortoiseshell sunglasses.

-Salma posted three pictures in total in which she showed off the different stages of her ritual.
-In the first, she showed off her ingredients while opening her mouth in way that conveyed a mixture of both excitement and apprehension.

 In the second, she sucked on the lime wedge.
-Usually, the citrus is reserved for after the tequila as a way to refresh the palette, but Salma appeared to deviate from the norm as her glass of liquor remained full.
+Usually, the citrus is reserved for after the tequila as a way to refresh the palate, but Salma appeared to deviate from the norm as her glass of liquor remained full.
 Last but not least, she brought the salt-rimmed glass to her mouth to drink the shot.

 Fans went wild over the new upload and awarded the post over 280,000 likes and more than 2,000 comments within just a couple of hours.